tadesouaiaia/bridgePRS-website/docs/guide_input.md

 ### 2) Genotype Files

-Genotype files must be in Plink Format.
+Genotype files must be in binary plink format (bed, bim, fam).

 ### 3) Phenotype Files
-Phenotype files can be provided to BridgePRS using the `--phenotype_files` flag.
+Phenotype files are provided to BridgePRS using `--phenotype_files` for test data and `--`.
 This must be a tab / space delimited file and missing data **must** be represented by either `NA` or `-9` (only for binary traits).
 The first two column of the phenotype file should be the FID and the IID, and the rest can be phenotypes/covariates:

 |FID|IID|y|y.binary|PC1|PC2|
 |:-:|:-:|:-:|:-:|:-:|:-:|